0115 964 7740 - law@curtisparkinson.com

 Brenda attended a meeting at Austin Ryder Solicitors on 2 February 2018, returning to execute the February Will on 9 February 2018.
 Whilst there, she signed a Lasting Power of Attorney appointing Ann to manage her property and affairs (the LPA).
 The LPA was completed on 23 February 2018 after Ann and Brenda’s daughter, Paula (the replacement Attorney), also signed.
 The LPA was registered with the Office of the Public Guardian (OPG) in May 2018.

-Brenda’s son Paul claimed that his mother had then asked him to make the March Will, leaving her entire estate to her ‘favourite grandchildren’ in equal shares.
+Brenda’s son Paul claimed that his mother had asked him to make the March Will, leaving her entire estate to her ‘favourite grandchildren’ in equal shares.
 This Will named Paul as Executor, and he claimed that the March Will was correctly witnessed.

 The Challenge